-The list of offences currently available for disposal under the Adult Caution Scheme does not include drug offences (Working group to consider alternative approaches to the possession of drugs for personal use 2019).
-In 2014, it was recommended by the Penal Policy Review Group that relevant agencies should review the offences covered by the Adult Caution Scheme, with a view to including a wider range of offences (Recommendation 5) (Strategic Review Group on Penal Policy 2014).
+The list of offences available for disposal under the Adult Caution Scheme did not originally include drug offences (Working group to consider alternative approaches to the possession of drugs for personal use 2019).
+The Penal Policy Review Group recommended that relevant agencies should review the offences covered by the Adult Caution Scheme, with a view to including a wider range of offences (Recommendation 5) (Strategic Review Group on Penal Policy 2014).
 This work has been ongoing.
 The WGAP (referred to in the previous point) was established to review alternatives to prosecution and make recommendations regarding the introduction of measures to amend/complement/replace existing alternatives (Sheehan 2019).
-One of the things that the WGAP considered was the efficacy of extending the Adult Cautioning Scheme to the offence of possession of drugs for personal use.
-It concluded that extending the Scheme in this way was "in the best interests of the criminal justice system, the offender and the wider public, as well as better according with Government policy generally" (WGAP, 2016, cited in (Sheehan 2019), p.
+One of the things the WGAP considered was the efficacy of extending the Adult Cautioning Scheme to the offence of possession of drugs for personal use.
+It concluded that extending the Scheme in this way was "in the best interests of the criminal justice system, the offender and the wider public, as well as better according with Government policy generally" (Sheehan 2019), (p.
 12).
+In December 2020, following a collaboration between AGS and the DPP, four new offences were added to the Scheme, one of which was offences under Section 3 of the Misuse of Drugs At 1977/84 (Simple possession) in relation to cannabis and cannabis resin only (An Garda Siochana 2020).
+No other controlled drugs are permitted under the Adult Caution Scheme.